nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 ### Viewing help : **`help`**
 Format: **`help`**

-Shows help window which gives list of commands and their actions.
+Shows you a help window, which contains a list of commands and their actions.

 ### Adding a task or event: **`add`**